vicente-gonzalez-ruiz/decogo-mpi/README.md

 # decogo-mpi

-An MPI implementation of the `decogo` solver.
+A MPI implementation of the `decogo` solver.
+The search space is splitted into blocks and each one is processed in parallel using a master-slave scheme.

 ## MPI and `mpi4py` installation